antararaj/Atlas-Website/README.md

 - A news page
 - A "Contact Us" Page

-All work/coding was done by Antara Rajgopal (2025) as a part of an intern for Atlas Space Corp., overseen by Colby Burnham.
+All work/coding was done by Antara Rajgopal (2025) as a part of an internship for Atlas Space Corp., overseen by Colby Burnham.